 Friday 2:00 PM - 4:00 PM

+Prior to attending graduate school, he worked at Becton Dickinson Biosciences on the research and development of novel medical instrumentation.
 Dr. Ladasky is an author on six peer-reviewed scientific publications in the fields of biological instrumentation, immunology, and evolutionary biology.
 His work at Becton Dickinson resulted in a patent for a novel method for measuring fluorescence lifetimes in biological systems.